The Death of Disney Animation (Part Three of Two)The Dark Herald

 John Lasseter had just come up with a new idea, at a time in Disney’s history, when that was an EXTREMELY dangerous thing to do.
 While Disney had once been the great innovator in animation, that momentum had been lost when Walt’s interests began focusing on live-action and the parks.
 After Sleeping Beauty, Disney Animation became known for its lack of creativity and repetitive storytelling.
 And this was before Walt Disney died.
 It became drastically worse during the, “Is that what Walt would want?”
 Period.

 Lasseter’s pitch meeting, barely lasted long enough for Ron Miller to say, “I don’t get it.”
 Within quite literally minutes of that meeting, Lasseter was told, “Box your stuff.
 Parking lot.
 Car.
 Front gate.
 Goodbye!”
-And just like that, his lifelong dream of making magic at Disney was crushed and thrown away like the remains of a McDonald’s Happy Meal.
+And just like that, his lifelong dream of making magic at Disney was crushed and thrown away like an empty Dole Whip cup.
 Disney was the only company he had ever wanted to work for, and now it was over.

 John roused himself out of his depressed lassitude long enough to trudge down to San Diego for a computer graphics conference aboard the Queen Mary he’d been planning to attend.
 There he ran into a friend who asked how his ‘Brave Little Toaster’ * project was doing.
 Lasseter told him.

 His friend told him to, “wait here for a second, I gotta make a phone call.”

 A couple of minutes later his friend came running back to him and asked, “how do you feel about working for LucasFilm?”